Jahenr/CheatSheets/README.md

 You dont really need any coding experience as this is more of a documentation project, so no stress.
 Please feel free to contribute anytime you can, its appreciated.

-I am still learning about Github and Git myself and want to get involved more within the opensource community, so please feel free to give any advice or reccomendations via an issue request.
+I am still learning about Github and Git myself and want to get involved more within the opensource community, so please feel free to give any advice or recommendations via an issue request.

 --------------------------------------------------